10 Key questions you should ask when viewing a property

 We may not be blessed with sunshine all year round; however, if you and your family enjoy spending time in the garden entertaining or perhaps tending to your flowers then which direction it faces will be important to you.

 8 – What are the bills like?

 Your finances are important when buying a house, not just to secure a mortgage but also to ensure that you have enough to live there comfortably too!
-Knowing the council tax and utility bill prices will help you to budget how much it will cost to run the house.
+Knowing the council tax and utility bill prices such as energy and water will help you to budget how much it will cost to run the house.

 9 – Is the house listed, and does it stand in a conservation area?

 Whether a property is listed or in a conservation area may be of relevance if you wish to add an extension, or even when painting the exterior of the property.
 Knowing about any restrictions beforehand may affect your decision to buy.

 As the song goes, ‘everyone needs good neighbours’ – this is true wherever you live!
 By viewing the property at different times of the week and day you will gain the best insight into your neighbours and perhaps spot any potential problems, such as noise or parking issues.